jcizidrosilva/jogo-numero-secreto/README.md

-To experience the game, simply open the following link: <h4><a href="https://jogo-three-sepia.vercel.app/" target="_blank"></a>The Secret Number Game</h4>.
+To experience the game, simply open the following link: <a href="https://jogo-three-sepia.vercel.app/" target="_blank"></a>.
 Have fun exploring the project!

 Acknowledgments
 This project was created as part of a personal coding journey.
 If you have any questions or feedback, feel free to reach out.